 In pre-blogger days, my freezer was loaded with boxes of ready made frozen hamburgers.
 These were days before I discovered just how easy (and healthier and more cost-efficient) it is to mix my own ingredients, keep out the additives, and form up my own patties.

 For this Meatless Monday, we’re making my favourite vegetarian burger – the Best-Ever Beet Burger.
-It is the end of the fructuous summer produce season, meaning it is time to stock up, use up, preserve and freeze all of these amazing beans, tomatoes, fruits, beets and much more that your garden and farmer’s market has supplied.
+It is the end of the fructuous summer produce season, meaning it is time to stock up, use up, preserve and freeze all of these amazing beans, tomatoes, fruits, and beets from your garden and farmers’ market.
 I LOVE beets so there is really no concern of a single scarlet pearl going to waste in this house.
 If you are looking for creative ways to use up your beets, however, check out my Chocolate Beet Root Cake.

 OK, back to this hearty beet burger.. there is a little prep work involved in making this burger so go ahead and prepare the raw mixture ahead of time, you can refrigerate it for up to 5 days.
 Cooked burgers should be eaten that same day.

 - 1/2 cup brown rice (doubled if you like more rice)

 - 3 large red beets (about 1 pound), diced small

 - 2 Tablespoons cider vinegar